project-bitmark/bitmark/README.md

 **User focussed**: Daily development effort and innovation goes in to making bitmark as [user friendly, and simple to integrate](https://github.com/project-bitmark/bitmark/wiki#user-focussed) as possible.

-**Earned Value**: Every aspect of Project Bitmark is focussed on earned value.
+**Earned Value**: Every aspect of Project Bitmark is focused on earned value.
 It's a project to make a viable every day currency, any value will be earned.

 **Longevity**: A well funded Bitmark Foundation is being created and funded by the community to support long term development.
 The foundation is to be specified and formed by the 13th July 2015.